Glitterstrafe/Python-Accurate-Angel/README.md

 **Python Accurate Angel** is an **AI-Native Traceability System** designed to capture intent, relationships, and temporal history as first-class artifacts.

-It wraps a rigorous engineering philosophy—**Event Sourcing** and **Explicit Relationships**—in a "Biblically Accurate" interface.
+It wraps a rigorous engineering philosophy—**Event Sourcing** and **Explicit Relationships**.
 It watches your work, analyzes your intent, and maintains a living, physics-based graph of your project's evolution.

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
 ![Version](https://img.shields.io/badge/Version-0.2_Alpha-ff69b4)